Jeneba Tarmoh: College career

 Tarmoh was an All-American for Texas A&M University, helping them with back to back to back wins in the NCAA Track & Field Outdoor Championships 2009–2011 seasons.
 She gave up her final year of eligibility to compete in the NCAA after she went professional, signing with Nike.
-She came in third at the 2011 USA National Outdoor Championships in the 200m behind Shalonda Solomon and Carmelita Jeter, earning her a place on the 2011 IAAF World Championships team.
+She came in third at the 2011 USA National Outdoor Championships in the 200 m behind Shalonda Solomon and Carmelita Jeter, earning her a place on the 2011 IAAF World Championships team.

 Olympic career

-On June 23, 2012, Tarmoh finished in a tie with Allyson Felix for third place in the 100m finals at the US Track and Field Olympic Trials.
+On June 23, 2012, Tarmoh finished in a dead heat with Allyson Felix for third place in the 100 m finals at the US Track and Field Olympic Trials.
 Tarmoh had initially been declared the third-place finisher immediately after the race but was dropped into a tie with Felix after officials reviewed images of the photo finish.
 The top three places qualified for the 2012 USA Olympic team for the 2012 Summer Olympics; however, USATF had no tiebreaker procedures in place at the time in the event of a tie for the final spot.
 After discussion, USATF officials decided that a runoff between the two sprinters would take place in the event that neither ceded her spot to the other.
 Tarmoh initially agreed to the runoff but later pulled out, ceding the spot to Felix.
 The event generated substantial criticism toward USATF officials for having insufficient procedures in place for breaking ties, as well as for forcing the runners to decide whether to participate in the eventual runoff.

 Tarmoh traveled to London as a reserve on the US team.
 She ran the second leg of the women's 4 × 100 metres relay in the qualifying round.
 Although she did not compete in the finals, she received a gold medal as the USA set a world record in winning the finals.